oracle/graal/truffle/docs/TraversingCompilationQueue.md

 For performance reasons the weight for tasks is cached and reused for a period of 1ms.
 If the cached value is older than 1ms, it is recalculated.

-The traversing compilation queue is on by default as of version 21.2.0 and can be disabled using the `--engine.TraversingCompilationQueue` option.
+The traversing compilation queue is on by default as of version 21.2.0 and can be disabled using `--engine.TraversingCompilationQueue=false`.

 ## Dynamic Compilation Thresholds

-One problem of the traversing compilation queue is that needs to traverse all the entries in the queue to get up-to-date weights and chose the highest priority task.
+One problem of the traversing compilation queue is that it needs to traverse all the entries in the queue to get up-to-date weights and choose the highest priority task.
 This does not have a significant performance impact as long as the size of the queue remains reasonable.
-This means that in order to always choose the highest priority task in a reasonable about of time we need to ensure that queue does not grow indefinitely.
+This means that in order to always choose the highest priority task in a reasonable about of time we need to ensure that the queue does not grow indefinitely.

 This is achieved by an approach we call ["dynamic compilation thresholds"](https://github.com/oracle/graal/blob/master/compiler/src/org.graalvm.compiler.truffle.runtime/src/org/graalvm/compiler/truffle/runtime/DynamicThresholdsQueue.java).
 Simply put, dynamic compilation thresholds means that the compilation threshold (the one each call target's call and loop count is compared against when determining whether to compile it) may change over time depending on the state of the queue.
 If the queue is overloaded we aim to increase the compilation thresholds to reduce the number of incoming compilation tasks, i.e. targets need to be "more hot" to get scheduled for compilation.
 On the other hand, if the queue is close to empty, we can reduce the compilation thresholds to allow more targets to get scheduled for compilation, i.e. the compilation threads are in danger of idling so let's give them even "less hot" targets to compile.

-We call this changing of the thresholds "scaling" as the thresholds are in practise just multiple by a "scale factor" determined by a `scale` function.
+We call this changing of the thresholds "scaling" as the thresholds are in practice just multiple by a "scale factor" determined by a `scale` function.
 The scale function takes as input the "load" of the queue, which is the number of tasks in the queue divided by the number of compiler threads.
 We intentionally control for the number of compiler threads since the raw number of tasks in the queue is not a good proxy of how much compilation pressure there is.
 For example, let's assume that an average compilation takes 100ms and that there are 160 tasks in the queue.